 The title of the book is, Ageing in Place: Design, Planning and Policy Response in the Western Asia-Pacific.
 It looks at ageing in place in Japan, China, Taiwan, Australia and New Zealand.

 From the book review:

 Ageing in Place considers diverse cultural, political and environmental contexts and responses to show that regional governments, industries and communities can gain, as well as offer, important insights from their international counterparts.
 With changes in caring and family dynamics, the chapters demonstrate a clear preference for ageing in place and the need for collaborative efforts.

-If you want to know what people think about accessible housing, the findings from a 2018 survey gives a good idea.
-There are four narratives that frame the report: the housing industry view; the government view; prospective buyers’ view; and the perspective of people who need mainstream accessible housing.
+The findings from a 2018 survey gives a good idea of what people think about accessible housing.
+Four narratives frame the report: the housing industry view; the government view; prospective buyers’ view; and the perspective of people who need mainstream accessible housing.

-The survey was initiated by Australian Network on Universal Housing Design.
-It is a lengthy and detailed report.
+The Australian Network on Universal Housing Design initiated the research It is a lengthy and detailed report.
 Essential reading for anyone interested in this topic or the history of this 20 year campaign.